 Inverted in the old newspaper comic strip The Yellow Kid — though the eponymous character has some Asian features, and a 19th-century comic would not have a problem with naming an Asian character "the yellow kid", judging from the character's real name,note Mickey Duganhe's actually Irish.
 Bizarre, especially since none of the other characters are drawn that way.

 The in-game character models in Final Fantasy X follow this trope.
-However, the FMV ones have very noticeable Japanese features—for some of them, at least: Rikku is quite obviously Asian, as is Tidus, and Yuna is noticeably Asian but with slightly softer features.
+However, the FMV ones have very noticeable Japanese features—for some of them, at least: Rikku is quite obviously Asian, as is Tidus(in the CG cutscenes), and Yuna is noticeably Asian but with slightly softer features.
 Wakka is Ambiguously Brown.
 Lulu, Auron, and Seymour, though, are white as the driven snow.
 These may have somewhat to do with their lifestyle rather than their race, though.

 An odd variation on this occurs in Megaman Battle Network with Dekao "Dex" Oyama, whose comparatively dark complexion & full lips give him an oddly negroid look, rather than the 'stateless' features typically given to anime characters.